Alabama Business Entity Search: Everything You Need to Know

 With this method, you can search for a business by entering the last name and first name of an individual connected to the company.
 The search can be refined if you know the type of officer the person is as well as the business' place of formation.

 If you need help with your Alabama business entity search, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.